 |This Job is Ranked in|

 Home health aides do more than sweep floors and wash clothes for patients unable to complete chores by themselves.
-In some instances, they meticulously administer care that can range from patching cuts and scrapes to bathing and grooming clients.
+In some instances, they meticulously administer care that can range from patching cuts and scrapes to bathing clients.
 These workers spend so much time with their patients that, in many instances, they become like family members.
-“Your patients become like your family and your friends, so you have to like what you do or else you can’t do it,” says Carolyn Gay, a certified nursing assistant and home care worker of 20 years.
-Andrea Devoti, chairman of the National Association for Home Care and Hospice, agrees, adding that the care and dedication of home health aides is impossible to quantify.
-“You can’t rate that,” she says.
-“Many of our patients will think of their [home care aide] as the nurse that really cured them because he or she helped them do the things they needed to do to get well.”
+“Many of our patients will think of their [home care aide] as the nurse that really cured them because he or she helped them do the things they needed to do to get well,” says Andrea Devoti, chairman of the National Association for Home Care & Hospice.
 Personal care aides have some duties that overlap with home health aides, although the latter might also perform nursing functions like dressing wounds.

-Aside from training—formal or otherwise—sound interpersonal skills and respect for others behoove anyone interested in breaking into this profession, says Lisa Gurgone, executive director for the Massachusetts Council for Home Care Aide Services.
+Employers often prefer to hire aides who are certified or have some formal training or experience.
+When interviewing for a job, emphasize your ability to communicate with and comfort people who may be coping with a chronic condition or disability.
+Sound interpersonal skills and respect for others are essential for anyone interested in caring for others, says Lisa Gurgone, executive director of the Home Care Aide Council in Massachusetts.
 Unflappability is a particularly pertinent skill.
 “You come into a lot of awkward situations,” she says.
 “You’re in the home by yourself, so you have to think on your feet and be comfortable meeting a lot of new people.”